Sensation Is Information

 Flexibility requires stability (just as much as strength does)

 Grounding is one way of creating stability, but I should point out that in restorative or resting poses where props or the ground or a wall is used for support, stability comes from outside of the body.

 Stability can be easy to confuse with strength just because to create stability often requires muscle activation.
 The thing about stability is that you need it when working towards flexibility and strength.

 As such, something I often do with beginners is work with exercises that improve stability.
 This can feel like strengthening actions but the advantage of training these seemingly strength building poses is that the same stability can also be used when working to create flexibility.

 Part of the trick is noticing the change in sensation in these exercises.

 Something that I got both from my practice of Tai ji and also from learning to paint Chinese characters is the idea of breaking things down and practicing little bits at a time with a smooth rhythm.

-I’d say for learning, this is even more important than moving slowly because it makes it possible to practice without thinking and without judgement.
+I'd say for learning, that working towards a smooth rhythm is even more important than moving slowly because it makes it possible to practice without thinking and without judgement.
 This could be thought of as a state of no mind.